 There are few things more jarring than picking up your phone in a dark room and opening an app with a white background.
 That eye-melting burst of brilliant white can be downright painful.
 Design trends have also slid toward greater use of white space in recent years, and few companies have been more complicit in this trend than Google.
-Thankfully, the Android maker has heard the complaints and it’s acting on them by working a dark mode into Android that not only saves our eyes but could also save battery life.
+Thankfully, the Android maker has heard the complaints and acted on them by working a dark mode into Android that not only saves our eyes but could also save battery life.

 It’s very easy to turn on dark mode.
 Here’s how:

 If you have Android 9.0 Pie, you’ll get a taste of dark mode, but be warned, most things still have white backgrounds.
 The dark mode only seems to impact the notification shade and the app drawer.
-To give your peepers a real treat, you need to upgrade to Android 10 Q, but only a select group of phones are currently eligible.
+To give your peepers a real treat, you need to upgrade to Android 10, but only a select group of phones are currently eligible.

 Ideally, developers will create dark themes of their own to fit in with dark mode, but Google has also included a “Force Dark” option for developers which automatically converts light backgrounds to darker tones.